-We provide in the Github repository associated to this article a detailed walkthrough leading to the creation of the interactive HTML counterpart of Figures 2 and 3.
-The example HTML scripts also detail the creation of interaction buttons to set pre-defined views or display/hide specific datasets.
-Interaction buttons provide authors with an efficient tool to focus the reader's attention to specific aspects of the interactive model without restricting the reader's freedom to explore the content of the dataset.
-In the case of the HI gas location and kinematics in HCG 91 for example, the ability to show and/or hide different iso-contours can provide readers with a less obstructed view of the most intense H I emission around each galaxy.
+We provide as supplementary material to this article a detailed walkthrough leading to the creation of the interactive HTML counterpart of Figures 2 and 3.
+The example HTML scripts also detail the creation of interaction buttons to set predefined views or display/hide specific data sets.
+Interaction buttons provide authors with an efficient tool to focus the reader's attention on specific aspects of the interactive model without restricting the reader's freedom to explore the content of the data set.
+In the case of the H I gas location and kinematics in HCG 91 for example, the ability to show and/or hide different iso-contours can provide readers with a less obstructed view of the most intense H I emission around each galaxy.
 We note that our example scripts are applicable for the inclusion of any X3D model inside an HTML document, irrespective of the software used for their creation.

 3.4.
-From X3D to 3-D printing
+From X3D to 3D Printing

-The concept of 3-D printing, formally known as additive manufacturing, has been recently suggested and used as a new way to share multi-dimensional datasets in Astrophysics (Steffen et al. 2014; Vogt et al. 2014; Madura et al. 2015).
-The emergence and increasing availability of reliable 3-D printers within universities and research institutes in recent years is facilitating researchers' access to this technology, easing experimentation, and reducing the associated costs (both financially and time-wise).
+The concept of 3D printing, formally known as additive manufacturing, has recently been suggested and used as a new way to share multi-dimensional data sets in astrophysics (Steffen et al. 2014; Vogt et al. 2014; Madura et al. 2015).
+The emergence and increasing availability of reliable 3D printers within universities and research institutes in recent years is facilitating researchers' access to this technology, easing experimentation, and reducing the associated costs (both financially and time-wise).

-Clearly, the concept of 3-D printing in Astrophysics is still in its infancy, and its future remains uncertain at this stage.
-The potential of 3-D printing at a professional level has been explored and discussed by Madura et al. (2015), who found that the technique can help better understand the structural content of complex numerical simulations.
-Using the physical model of a 3-D emission line ratio diagram created by Vogt et al. (2014), one of us also observed how 3-D printed diagrams can promote and facilitate "live" interactions and discussions around a complex dataset between researchers (e.g. in group meetings).
+Clearly, the concept of 3D printing in astrophysics is still in its infancy, and its future remains uncertain at this stage.
+The potential of 3D printing at a professional level has been explored and discussed by Madura et al. (2015), who found that the technique can help better understand the structural content of complex numerical simulations.
+Using the physical model of a 3D emission line ratio diagram created by Vogt et al. (2014), one of us also observed how 3D printed diagrams can promote and facilitate "live" interactions and discussions around a complex data set between researchers (e.g., in-group meetings).

-At the time of submission of this article, the most evident use for 3-D printing in Astrophysics most certainly lies within outreach activities.
-3-D printed models provide a new pathway for researchers to share complex datasets and concepts with non-experts.
-Giving members of the general public the possibility to physically handle real astrophysical datasets enables them to use their kinaesthetic sense (and not solely their sight) to "visualize" astrophysical datasets in an un-precedented way.
-This diversification of senses used to "perceive" a given multi-dimensional dataset can lead to an improved understanding of its structure and of its associated parameters.
-The efforts undertaken at the Space Telescope Science Institute towards sharing Hubble images of the Universe with blind and vision-impaired members of the general public using 3-D printing are also particularly noteworthy (Christian et al. 2014).
+At the time of submission of this article, the most evident use for 3D printing in astrophysics most certainly lies within outreach activities.
+3D printed models provide a new pathway for researchers to share complex data sets and concepts with non-experts.
+Giving members of the general public the possibility of physically handling real astrophysical data sets enables them to use their kinaesthetic sense (and not solely their sight) to "visualize" astrophysical data sets in an unprecedented way.
+This diversification of senses used to "perceive" a given multi-dimensional data set can lead to an improved understanding of its structure and of its associated parameters.
+The efforts undertaken at the Space Telescope Science Institute toward sharing Hubble images of the universe with blind and vision-impaired members of the general public using 3D printing are also particularly noteworthy (Christian et al. 2014).